filipvabrousek/JS-Algorithms/ML - K-means-clustering.md

 /*------------------------------------------------------INIT MEANS------------------------------------------------------
 Initalize K random clusters
+creating new points with random coordinates within the ranges and dimensions of our data set
-1) moving centroids to the position closest to it then move centroid to the average position of all data points assigned to it repeat until centtroids stop moving decrease k and fill in MEAN array with dimensions (we get it from dataExtremes array) */ function initMeans(k = 3) {
+1) decrease k and fill in MEAN array with dimensions (we get it from dataExtremes array) */ function initMeans(k = 3) {

-    /*/
-    if (!k){
-        k = 3;
-    }
-    */

     // 1
     while (k--) {